Among all of your New Year's Resolutions, there is one that you should pay special attention to.

 - Yes, YOU NEED TO BLOG! — If your goal is to be invisible to Google and don't want anyone coming to your website then a static, unchanging, brochure style website is great — but if you actually want to use your blog to help you build your business then you need a blog.
 A blog will give you an avenue to speak directly with your audience and really give you a forum for building your brand.

-- Start tapping into the power of Pay-Per Click Advertising — SEO with Google can take some time, depending on your domain it could take months and at the end of the day, you don’t always have control over where your site shows up with Google.
+- Start tapping into the power of Pay-Per Click Advertising — SEO with Google can take some time, depending on your domain and the private blog network service you use, it could take months and at the end of the day, you don't always have control over where your site shows up with Google.
 This is not true with Pay Per Click (PPC) — with Google PPC you can setup a campaign and within minutes you can have targeted traffic coming to your website.
-Just make sure your keywords, ads and landing pages contain similar ideas & keywords and that your landing page converts — remember you’re paying for traffic and so if people aren’t buying, you can start burning money really fast.
-If you start with a low dollar amount though and keep a close eye on it then you can always turn it off if your traffic isn’t converting.
+Just make sure your keywords, ads and landing pages contain similar ideas & keywords and that your landing page converts — remember you're paying for traffic and so if people aren't buying, you can start burning money really fast.
+If you start with a low dollar amount though and keep a close eye on it then you can always turn it off if your traffic isn't converting.

 - Be Consistent — The more consistent you are when it comes to delivering your product and putting content on your site, the more your online presence will grow and your credibility will increase.